 The course 14.310x/Fx Data Science for Social Scientists is an introduction to statistics course in which you will learn and gain intuition on common statistical methods.
-Rather than learning about the underlying theory, you will gain experience in applying these methods to real data sets, and learn about some accompanying practical issues.
+Rather than learning about the underlying theory, you will gain some skills and experience in applying these methods to real data sets, and learn about some accompanying practical issues.